 - Repairing that older vehicle may be more cost effective than a replacement.
 If you invest $1,000 in maintenance today and drive 10,000 miles this year, your cost is only 10 cents per mile!

 - "Got your eye on a used car?
 Have it checked out by someone you trust before you ink the deal"

 - Being Good Neighbors as well as Experts in Automotive Air Conditioning, Richter's has been recycling refrigerant since 1989!
-Call Chris or Polly for an AC Quickcheck today!
+Call Dave or Polly for an AC Quickcheck today!

 - Sky-high gas prices getting you down?
 We can improve your MPG if mechanical problems are wasting fuel.

 - When a headlight is out, you're driving at a disadvantage.
 When it's your turn signals or brake lights that are out, other drivers are affected.
 Car Care Council asks, "Have you checked your lights lately"?

 - A cell-phone is no substitute for good vehicle maintenance!